Stable configurations of repelling points on compact manifolds II: The 1-torus

-We can easily derive a universal upper bound for $\mu_N$, even in the absence of a positivity restriction on $\hat{k}$, by adapting a widely applicable part of an argument from \cite{randol2014a}.
+We can easily derive a universal upper bound for $\mu_N$.
 Namely, if we integrate the right side of (\ref{energy2}) over $T^N$, the $N$-fold Cartesian product of the $1$-torus $T^1$, then by orthonormality, bearing in mind that $|z|^2=z\overline{z}$, we obtain $2N\sum_{n=1}^\infty\hat{k}(n)$.
-It thus follows from the mean value theorem for integrals that there is a point $(p_1,\ldots,p_N) \in T^N $ such that so the right side of (\ref{minimum}), even if it is negative, is an upper bound for $\mu_N$.
-Of course this upper bound is chiefly of interest when $\hat{k}\geq 0$, since otherwise its absolute value need not dominate that of $|\mu_N|$.
+It thus follows from the mean value theorem for integrals that there is a point $(p_1,\ldots,p_N) \in T^N $ such that so the right side of (\ref{minimum}) is an upper bound for $\mu_N$.
+It is also obviously a lower bound for the global maximum of the energy achievable by any $N$-point configuration on $T^1$, although this is of limited interest, since it is obvious from (\ref{energy2}) that if, for example, $\hat{k}(n) \geq 0$, the maximum energy is achieved when the points all coincide.

-Let us next see how all of the above considerations apply to the interesting case of $N$ equispaced points on $T^1$.
+Let us next examine how all of the above considerations apply to the case of $N$ equispaced points on $T^1$.
 For this case, of course, equidistribution in the limit is trivially obvious.
 Moreover, since all applicable results are invariant under isometry, the points can without loss of generality be taken to be the $N$th roots of unity.
+We also note that an equispaced configuration is in electrostatic equilibrium, or stable for short, since, if we regard the circle as standardly embedded and bounding a round disk in $R^2$, an equispaced configuration is invariant under reflection through a diameter of the disk passing through a point of the configuration, so all forces impinging on a point from one side are canceled by identical forces impinging from the other side.
+This last observation does not however, address the question of whether equispaced configurations are globally energy minimizing, although going in the other direction, it is a consequence of our previous discussion that global minimization, or for that matter, local minimization, implies stability, but it is on global minimization in the context of our model, specifically in the equispaced case, that we will next focus.